Facilities at Dubai Campus

 - Resource guides: supplied for all the programmes taught at the Dubai campus, to assist staff and students to identify the most important information resources for their study and research

 We have a dedicated IT Helpdesk at the Dubai Campus.
 The IT Helpdesk provides support to students for all the major IT packages and staff can assist you with a wide range of queries, from accessing our virtual learning environment (VISION) and email, to assisting with printing or resolving software problems.

 The Dubai campus also has a fully equipped computer lab for the use of students.
 With over 40 internet-enabled PCs, the resource is used throughout the day.

 All students at our Dubai campus have access to Heriot-Watt University's virtual learning environment, VISION, which is a web-based integrated teaching and learning environment.
 Many programme courses are taught through the system, and lecture notes and assignments are available on it.

 There is an in-house laboratory for use by mechanical engineering students to test dynamics, strength of materials, and the mechanics of materials.
-The laboratory also has fully equipped laboratories equipped to test thermofluids, fluid mechanics, fluid dynamics, and thermodynamics.
+The fully equipped laboratories are also equipped to test thermofluids, fluid mechanics, fluid dynamics, and thermodynamics.

 Undergraduate Honours Electronic and Electrical Engineering BEng degree students also have access to oscilloscopes, function generators, digital multimeters, soldering stations, and prototyping trainers.
 In addition to this hardware, software including MultiSIM/electronics workbenches, Orcad schematic capture software, visual studio, Borland C/C++ compiler, Assembler/compiler and LabView software and SCADA is being provided.